How to Tell If a Gold Jewelry Piece Is High Quality?

 • Look for the hallmark (see previous section): this is the most reliable at-home check, provided you know how to read French hallmarks.

 • Magnet test: gold is not a magnetic metal.
-A solid gold piece of jewelry should not be attracted to a strong magnet.
-This test has its limits: it rules out fakes made of iron or nickel, but won't detect non-magnetic alloys like brass or copper, which can mimic gold without being drawn to a magnet.
+A solid gold piece of jewelry should not be attracted to a powerful magnet.
+This test has a limitation: it rules out iron or nickel fakes, but it won't detect non-magnetic alloys like brass or copper, which can mimic gold without being drawn to a magnet.

-• Density test: 999 gold (24 karats) has a density of 19.32 g/cm³ - one of the highest among common metals.
+• Density test: 999 gold (24 carats) has a density of 19.32 g/cm³ - one of the highest among common metals.
 By weighing the jewelry and then measuring the volume of water it displaces in a graduated cylinder, you can calculate an approximate density.
-A result well below 15 g/cm³ for a piece claimed to be 750 gold (18 karats) is suspicious.
+A result significantly below 15 g/cm³ for a piece claimed to be 750 gold (18 carats) is suspicious.
 This test requires a precision scale (accurate to one-tenth of a gram).

-• Popular but unreliable tests (vinegar, lighter, ceramic): several methods circulate online - rubbing the jewelry on unglazed ceramic (gold leaves a golden streak, an inferior alloy leaves a black mark), exposing the jewelry to a flame (genuine gold does not blacken), or exposing it to vinegar (gold does not react, other metals tarnish).
-All of these tests have serious limitations: they can potentially damage the jewelry's surface, they do not distinguish between gold purities, and they produce results that are difficult to interpret without practice.
-They are no substitute for a hallmark or a professional test - they are mentioned here solely to caution against using them alone as proof of authenticity.
+• Popular but unreliable tests (vinegar, lighter, ceramic): several methods circulate online - rubbing the jewelry on unglazed ceramic (genuine gold leaves a gold streak; a lesser alloy leaves a black mark), exposing the jewelry to a flame (real gold does not blacken), or dipping it in vinegar (gold does not react; other metals tarnish).
+All of these tests have serious limitations: they can damage the surface of the jewelry, they cannot distinguish between gold purities, and their results are difficult to interpret without practice.
+They are no substitute for a hallmark or a professional test - they are mentioned here solely as a warning against relying on them alone as proof of authenticity.

 What Requires a Professional

 • The acid test uses nitric acid applied to a touchstone after rubbing the jewelry against it.
-The reaction (or lack thereof) at a given gold karat indicates the purity of the alloy.
+The reaction - or lack thereof - at a given gold karat level indicates the alloy's purity.
 It's the most accurate test short of lab equipment, but it involves corrosive chemicals and requires basic training.
-Most jewelers or gold buyers can perform it in a matter of minutes.
+Most jewelers and gold buyers can run it in minutes.

-• XRF spectrometry analysis (X-ray fluorescence) is used by gold buying professionals and assay offices.
+• XRF spectrometry analysis (X-ray fluorescence) is used by professional gold buyers and assay offices.
 It determines the exact composition of the alloy without altering the jewelry, in a matter of seconds.

-For any piece of valuable jewelry - whether buying or selling - an appraisal by a jeweler, auctioneer, or licensed gold buyer remains the most reliable guarantee.
+For any valuable piece of jewelry - whether buying or selling - an appraisal by a jeweler, auctioneer, or licensed gold buyer remains the strongest guarantee available.

 The Gemological Certificate

 For any diamond of significant size (from approximately 0.30 carats), always request a certificate issued by a recognized independent laboratory: GIA (Gemological Institute of America), IGI (International Gemological Institute), or HRD (Hoge Raad voor Diamant).
-These are the global benchmarks, and their certificates can be verified online directly on their websites.
+These are the world's leading institutions, and their certificates can be verified online directly on their websites.

-Each certificate carries a unique number verifiable at gia.edu, igi.org, or hrd.be.
-Entering this number confirms that the report exists, that it matches the stone, and that it correctly identifies the nature of the stone - natural or lab-grown (GIA-certified lab-grown diamonds have carried the laser-engraved "Laboratory-Grown" inscription on the girdle since 2019).
+Each certificate carries a unique number searchable on gia.edu, igi.org, or hrd.be.
+Entering this number confirms that the report exists, that it matches the stone, and that it correctly states the stone's nature - natural or lab-grown (GIA-certified lab-grown diamonds have carried the mention "Laboratory-Grown" laser-engraved on the girdle since 2019).

-Be cautious of in-house certificates or those issued by lesser-known laboratories (AIG, EGL Europe in particular): they do not meet the same standards of rigor and are not recognized on the international market.
+Be wary of in-house certificates or those issued by lesser-known laboratories (AIG, EGL Europe in particular): they do not meet the same standards of rigor and are not recognized on the international market.

-On a certified set jewelry piece, the report number is laser-engraved on the girdle (the edge of the stone), readable under a ×10 loupe.
+On a certified set jewelry piece, the report number is laser-engraved on the girdle (the stone's edge), readable under a ×10 loupe.
 Matching this engraving to the certificate is the minimum verification to perform before any purchase.

 An inherited or secondhand piece of jewelry may not come with a gemological certificate.
 It is possible to have the stone certified after the fact by sending it directly to a recognized laboratory (GIA, IGI).
-The process generally requires removing the stone - which must be done by a jeweler.
-Budget between 80 and 150 € depending on the stone's size and the laboratory chosen, plus the jeweler's fees for setting and resetting.
+The process generally requires having the stone removed from its setting - which must be done by a jeweler.
+Expect to pay between 80 and 150 € depending on the stone's size and the laboratory chosen, plus the jeweler's fees for removing and resetting the stone.
 This step is worthwhile whenever the estimated value of the stone exceeds a few hundred euros.

 Secondhand Purchases: Extra Vigilance Required

-Buying secondhand gold jewelry - whether from a private seller, flea market, auction, or online platform - offers real opportunities but requires extra caution.
+Buying secondhand gold jewelry - from a private seller, a flea market, an auction, or an online platform - offers real opportunities but requires extra precautions.

-Check the hallmark first: this is even more important than with a new piece of jewelry, since the seller's guarantee is absent or limited.
-A French piece from the 20th century will carry the hallmarks described above.
-Antique jewelry (pre-1838 or imported from a specific period) may carry different hallmarks or none at all - which does not necessarily mean the piece is not gold, but does require a professional appraisal.
+Check the hallmark first: this matters even more than with new jewelry, since the seller's guarantee is absent or limited.
+French jewelry from the 20th century will carry the hallmarks described above.
+Antique pieces (pre-1838 or imported from a specific period) may bear different hallmarks or none at all - which does not necessarily mean they are not gold, but does require a professional appraisal.

-Always ask for an invoice or receipt: even in a private sale, a document tracing the jewelry's origin holds value in the event of a dispute.
+Always ask for a receipt or invoice: even in private sales, a document tracing the jewelry's origin carries weight in the event of a dispute.

-Be wary of sellers who refuse any prior appraisal: a seller acting in good faith has no reason to object.
+Be wary of sellers who refuse any pre-purchase appraisal: a seller acting in good faith has no reason to object.

-For jewelry with gemstones: as with gemstone rings, the absence of a certificate is not a dealbreaker on an antique piece, but it requires an independent gemological appraisal before purchase.
+For jewelry with gemstones: as with gemstone rings, the absence of a certificate isn't a dealbreaker for antique jewelry, but it does require an independent gemological appraisal before purchase.
 The cost of an appraisal (30 to 80 € depending on the piece) is well worth it whenever the amount at stake exceeds a few hundred euros.

 Auctioneers and licensed auction houses: for higher-value jewelry, going through a supervised auction offers stronger guarantees than a private sale.
-The appointed experts are legally required to identify metals and gemstones.
+Court-appointed experts are legally required to identify the metals and gemstones.

 Summary Table

-That it is genuinely goldLook for the Eagle's Head Hallmark (750‰)Highly Reliable
+That It Is Genuine GoldLook for the Eagle's Head Hallmark (750‰)Very Reliable

-The Gold FinenessReading the Millieme Marking on the HallmarkReliable
+The Gold FinenessReading the Millesimal Fineness Marking on the HallmarkReliable

-The Approximate DensityScale + Graduated CylinderIndicative - to be confirmed by an expert
+The Approximate DensityScale + Graduated CylinderIndicative - Confirm with an Expert

-The exact purity of the alloyProfessional: Acid Test or XRFHighly Reliable
+The Exact Purity of the AlloyProfessional: Acid Test or XRFVery Reliable

-The Authenticity of a DiamondGIA / IGI Certificate Verified OnlineHighly Reliable
+The Authenticity of a DiamondGIA / IGI Certificate Verified OnlineVery Reliable

 Frequently Asked Questions

 Not necessarily.
-Very old jewelry (predating 19th-century hallmarking reforms), certain handcrafted pieces, or foreign items from specific periods may not carry a French hallmark.
-However, a recent piece sold as "750 gold" with no readable hallmark must be professionally appraised before purchase.
+Very old jewelry (predating 19th-century hallmarking reforms), certain handcrafted pieces, and foreign items from specific periods may carry no French hallmark.
+That said, any recently sold piece described as "750 gold" with no legible hallmark must be independently appraised before purchase.

-No. In France, regulations prohibit using the word "gold" alone to describe a gold-plated piece of jewelry.
-The label must be explicit: "gold-plated," "gilded," or "rolled gold."
+No. In France, regulations prohibit using the word "gold" alone to describe a gold-plated jewelry item.
+The description must be explicit: "gold-plated," "gold-toned," or "rolled gold."
 The term "gold" without further qualification legally refers to solid gold.

-White gold is rhodium-plated at the surface - its tone is slightly warmer than platinum or silver (though rhodium-plated silver jewelry does exist).
-Under a loupe, the hallmark is the deciding factor: eagle's head for 750 white gold (18 karats), a specific hallmark for platinum, and a different one for silver.
+White gold has a rhodium surface finish - its tone is slightly warmer than platinum or silver (though rhodium-plated silver pieces also exist).
+Under a loupe, the hallmark is the deciding factor: an eagle's head for 750 white gold (18 carats), a specific mark for platinum, a different one for silver.
 When in doubt, a professional XRF test provides a definitive answer.

-Yes - and it's actually recommended.
+Absolutely - it's even recommended.
 A jeweler, auctioneer, or licensed gold buyer can carry out a quick appraisal (often free when it precedes a purchase offer).
 For valuable pieces, an independent gemological appraisal is preferable to one performed by the potential buyer.

 Shop Our Certified Gold Jewelry

-Every piece of gold jewelry offered by Ocarat is guaranteed to meet French legal standards - solid hallmarked 750 gold (18 karats) or 375 gold (9 karats), accompanied by a detailed invoice.
+Every piece of gold jewelry offered by Ocarat is guaranteed to meet French legal standards - solid 750 gold (18 carats) or 375 gold (9 carats), hallmarked, and accompanied by a detailed invoice.
 Jewelry set with a diamond over 0.3 carats is GIA or IGI certified.
-Free delivery in mainland France and Belgium, 4-installment payment with no fees, 30 days to change your mind.
+Free delivery in mainland France and Belgium, 4-installment interest-free payment, 30-day return policy.

-→ Your first gold jewelry purchase - how to choose? · Guide to Precious Metals · Natural vs. Lab-Grown Diamond - How to Choose?
+First gold jewelry purchase - how to choose? · Guide to Precious Metals · Natural vs. lab-grown diamonds - how to choose?

 Share :